SamC95/Kotlin_DiceGame/README.md

 Since the project is very pre-defined in terms of expected behaviour and game logic, the primary approach was to implement these features exactly as described in the brief.

-However, I did decide to try to gain some experience utilising basic animations for when a dice is selected by the player so that they would move up to reflect that they are active.
+However, I did decide to try to gain some experience utilising basic animations for when the user decides to select a dice to not re-roll, so that they would move up to reflect that they are active.
 This was not in the design brief but seemed like a natural way to display this to the user whilst also learning an extra aspect of Kotlin development.

 Another aspect was the requirement in the brief to implement an efficient strategy for the Computer AI to utilise in the game.
 I will discuss this further in the Implementation section below.